ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Receiving Data {#receiving}

 Once a Connection is established, Messages may be received on it.
 The application can indicate that it is ready to receive Messages by calling Receive() on the Connection.

 ~~~
-Connection.Receive(ReceiveHandler, maxLength)
+Connection.Receive(ReceiveHandler, minIncompleteLength, maxLength)
 ~~~

 Receive takes a ReceiveHandler, which can handle the Received Event and the